-Buffalo Car Accidents Caused By Failing To Use Four-Way Flashers When Pulled Over
+Buffalo, New York, Car Accidents Caused By Failing To Use Four-Way Flashers When Pulled Over

-Jed Dietrich, Esq., Established as an American Institute of Trial Lawyers Litigator of the Year and Super Lawyer, and His Seasoned Team of Attorneys at the Dietrich Law Firm P.C., Highly-Praised with a Google Five Star Rating, Litigate Claims Persuasively to Demand the Best Outcomes for Victims Severely Injured in Collisions Caused by Motorists Pulling Over Without Activating Their Four-Way Hazard Lights in Buffalo, New York.
+Jed Dietrich, Esq., Established as an American Institute of Trial Lawyers Litigator of the Year and New York Super Lawyer, and His Seasoned Team of Attorneys at the Dietrich Law Firm P.C., Highly-Praised with a Google Five Star Rating, Litigate Claims Persuasively to Demand the Best Outcomes for Victims Severely Injured in Collisions Caused by Motorists Pulling Over Without Activating Their Four-Way Hazard Lights in Buffalo, New York.

 When employed properly, a vehicle’s four-way flashers serve a vital safety purpose, such as helping warn others on the road about unanticipated traffic obstructions.
 The flashers allow vehicles to be more noticeable in potentially dangerous situations.
 Typically, drivers perceive flashing hazard lights as a sign that a vehicle is stationary and they should drive around it.
 Whether your car just broke down, you need to change a flat tire, or perform maintenance, anytime you are pulled over, it is extremely important to turn on your emergency lights to ensure that motorists can see you.
 Additionally, you should activate your hazard lights if you pull over for an emergency.